There are many incredible places to visit in Jordan.

 - Half-Day Hiking Tour

-To be fair though, what I enjoyed the most in Wadi Rum was the silence, the peaceful atmosphere, the sight of the camels and their occasional grunts breaking the silence, and the sweet tea that the bedouins offered.
-It’s a pity that I didn’t get to spend more time there – as one of the top places to visit in Jordan, Wadi Rum deserves to be properly explored.
+To be fair though, what you will enjoy the most in Wadi Rum is the silence, the peaceful atmosphere, the sight of the camels and their occasional grunts breaking the silence, and the sweet tea that the bedouins offer to visitors.

 Where to stay and eat in Wadi Rum

-I used Aqaba as the starting point to visit Wadi Rum and didn’t really get to explore it.
-However, I can say it is one of the places to visit in Jordan as it provides access to the Red Sea, with some good beaches to relax and some incredible diving opportunities.
+Aqaba is a good starting point to visit Wadi Rum and it provides access to the Red Sea, with some good beaches to relax and some incredible diving opportunities.

 - Wadi Al Mujib and Dead Sea Panoramic Tour